KirkinaBox/SeniorProject/README.md

 # Simulating Pupillary Light Reflex with a Neural Network
+The goal of this project is to simulate pupillary light reflex using a neural network program written in Python.
+The input of the program will be a series of images (JPEG format), and the program will produce visual output in the form of a circle, representing the pupil, dilating or constricting in response to the light intensity of the input images, taking into account the presence or absence of a flash of light in the images.
+This output will be produced based on the outcome of a feed-forward convolutional neural network that the image input will be analyzed by, and the output visualization itself will likely be generated using the library Pygame.

-In Progress:
+### In Progress:
-- Finishing implementation of fully-connected layer
+- [ ] Finishing implementation of fully-connected layer
   - Researching and implementing error calculation and Softmax function (and any other necessary calculations)
-- Testing flow of neural network functions
+- [ ] Testing flow of neural network functions
-- Testing flow of training images through neural network
+- [ ] Testing flow of training images through neural network

-Completed:
+### Completed:
  - 10/14/2018: Shortened and made corrections to convolution and pooling functions; implemented flattening in fully-connected layer
  - 10/13/2018: Made progress on pooling function
  - 10/12/2018: Started writing functions for convolution, pooling, and fully-connected layer; initialized filter matrices (one filter for each of the three image categories; defined target vectors based on training image scores (for use in fully-connected layer); implemented convolution function